-- out in the appended document its assessment of the best options available to the Council to manage its budget. - 5.2 The Annual Revenue Budget for 2024/25 and indicative budgets for 2025/26 and 2026/27 to be recommended to Council, Appendix 1. - 5.3 The Revenue Budget assumes a level of income from general Council Tax of £101.2m.
-This is based upon a general Council Tax band D equivalent rate of £1,580.13, which represents an increase of 2.99% from the total 2023/24 Band D rate. - 5.4 The revenue budget assumes the level of income from the Adult Social Care precept of £16.98m.
-This is based upon an adult social care precept rate of £265.31, which represents an increase of 2% from the total 2023/24 Band D rate. - 5.5 The budget proposals are based upon the latest forecasts made in the Medium Term Financial Plan, Annex A. - 5.6 The recommended budget proposals are contained in Appendix 1: - Leader of the Council's Opening Statement introduces Cabinet's budget and outlines the vision for the Council's finances over the medium term - Cabinet Budget Proposals give further detail behind savings plus an overall view in the form of three tables covering 2024/25, 2025/26 and 2026/27 - Contextual Information on the services and functions provided for within the budget for overall net operating costs.
+- 5.1 The Annual Revenue Budget for 2024/2025 and indicative budgets for 2025/26 and 2026/27 are proposed for consultation, Appendix 1. - 5.2 The Revenue Budget assumes a level of income from general Council Tax of £101.2m.
+This is based upon a general Council Tax band D equivalent rate of £1,580.13, which represents an increase of 2.99% from the total 2023/24 Band D rate. - 5.3 The revenue budget assumes the level of income from the Adult Social Care precept of £16.98m.
+This is based upon an adult social care precept rate of £265.31, which represents an increase of 2% from the total 2023/24 Band D rate.

+- 5.4 The budget proposals are based upon the latest forecasts made in the Medium-Term Financial Plan, Annex A. - 5.5 The Detail of the proposed budgets are contained in Appendix 1: - Leader of the Council's Opening Statement introduces Cabinet's budget and outlines the vision for the Council's finances over the medium term - Cabinet Budget Proposals give further detail behind savings and related Equality Impact Assessments plus an overall view in the form of three tables covering 2024/25, 2025/26 and 2026/27 - Contextual Information on the services and functions provided for within the budget for overall net operating costs.